TomSoderling/TomSoderling.github.io/about.md

     <img src="{{site.baseurl}}/images/trophyPhoto.jpg" width="200" />
   </div>
   <div style="display: inline-block; width: 73%; vertical-align: top;">I'm an exuberant software developer, speaker, and open source contributor, with 10+ years experience building applications using the Microsoft technology stack.
 I specialize in developing cross-platform mobile apps using Xamarin technologies and am a 4-time Xamarin Certified Mobile Developer. (it's an old picture) <br/><br/>
-  I live and work in the bustling center of "Silicon Prairie", Minneapolis MN, where I'm a Sr. Mobile Developer at Polaris Industries working on the <a href="https://ridecommand.polaris.com/en-us/landing-pages/AppLandingPage">Ride Command</a> mobile app.
+  I live and work in the bustling center of "Silicon Prairie", Minneapolis MN, where I'm a Sr. Mobile Developer at Polaris Industries working on the <a href="https://ridecommand.polaris.com/en-us/landing-pages/AppLandingPage">Ride Command</a> mobile apps.
   </div>
 </div>